oullin/api/docs/middleware/token_middleware.md

    - Use Redis or a shared backend for failure-based limiter; emit 429 Too Many Requests when threshold exceeded.

 2) Tighten time policy and drift support
-   - Set disallowFuture = true by default; document policy for clients.
+   - Keep disallowFuture = true by default; clearly document the policy and offer guidance for clients whose clocks may drift.
    - Reduce skew to 2 minutes (configurable), and expose a time sync endpoint returning server time (and maybe signed) to help clients adjust.

 3) Key management and rotation